 Optimal and in RRS: (BIIu) Consider further individualisation taking into consideration resolution of symptoms and signs of CM and ICP (including normalisation of OP), attainment of CSF cryptococcal sterility, successful identification and management of concurrent co-infections and other AIDS-defining illnesses, the patient’s readiness for ART and local experience of CM and C-IRIS management.
 (Usual range is 4-6 weeks).

-(CIIt) Ideally, we encourage ensuring that the CSF is cryptococcal culture negative prior to ART commencement.
+(CIIt) Where possible, ensure CSF is cryptococcal culture negative prior to ART commencement.

-(BIII) For ART-experienced persons who develop CM and may need to switch to second-line ART or recommence ART, we recommend a delay of 4-6 weeks.
+(BIII) For ART-experienced persons who develop CM and may need to switch to second-line ART or recommence ART, a delay of 4-6 weeks is recommended.

 (CIII) Pending further studies, consider withholding ART and restarting at 4-6 weeks in those presenting with CM within 2 weeks of starting ART.